 Bring sunscreen, hats, and clothes that cover the skin to protect your child from the sun.
 This is really important if you are going to a hot area.

-By following these tips, you can relax and enjoy your trip knowing you’re prepared to handle basic health needs for your child while you are away from home.
+By following these tips, you can relax and enjoy your trip.
+Know you're prepared to handle basic health needs for your child while away from home.
 Safe travels!

 3. Travel Insurance: A Must-Have Safety Net

 Taking a trip overseas with your kids?
 Travel insurance is something you should think about.
-Dealing with unexpected issues is hard enough, and it’s even tougher when you're in a foreign country with your family.
-Here’s what your travel policy needs to take care of:
+Dealing with unexpected issues is hard enough.
+It's even tougher when you're in a foreign country with your family.
+Here's what your travel policy needs to cover.

 Medical emergencies are the biggest worry.
-If someone gets sick or hurt, you want to be sure that the insurance covers hospital stays, trips to the doctor, and also an emergency ride home if it's needed.
-Kids can get sick or have accidents when you least expect it, so good medical coverage is a must.
-Be sure you are prepared for any medical circumstance that could come up.
-Getting sick or injured in a foreign country can be scary, and you want to feel relieved that your insurance will cover these instances to soften any blows.
+If someone gets sick or hurt, you want insurance that covers hospital stays, doctor visits, and an emergency ride home if needed.
+Kids can get sick or have accidents when you least expect it.
+Good medical coverage is a must.
+Be prepared for any medical issue that could come up.
+Getting sick or injured in a foreign country can be scary.
+You want to feel relieved that your insurance will cover these events and soften the blows.

-Things don’t always go as planned.
-Suppose you need to call off the trip suddenly because someone is sick or other issues come up.
-In those cases, you want your insurance to take care of trip cancellations so you will not lose all the money you have already spent on the trip.
-Life is unpredictable, and it helps to have a backup plan when things don’t go as expected.
-Unexpected events can derail the best-laid plans, and having insurance that covers cancellations will provide peace of mind.
+Things don't always go as planned.
+Suppose you need to cancel the trip suddenly because someone is sick or other issues arise.
+In those cases, you want your insurance to handle trip cancellations.
+That way, you won't lose all the money you've already spent.
+Life is unpredictable.
+It helps to have a backup plan when things don't go as expected.
+Unexpected events can derail the best-laid plans.
+Insurance that covers cancellations provides peace of mind.

-Losing luggage is always a headache, but it’s even worse when kids are involved.
-If your child needs any special medical equipment or items that make them feel better, ensure your insurance covers lost baggage.
-Losing important items can ruin a vacation, so it’s good to know you’re covered if something happens.
-Don't get caught in a bind because you didn't think about losing luggage.
-This can put any traveler in a bind, let alone if you are traveling with your children.
+Losing luggage is always a headache.
+It's even worse when kids are involved.
+If your child needs special medical equipment or items that make them feel better, ensure your insurance covers lost baggage.
+Losing important items can ruin a vacation.
+It's good to know you're covered if something happens.
+Don't get caught in a bind because you didn't think about lost luggage.
+This can put any traveler in a bind.
+It's even harder if you're traveling with children.

-Keep a copy of your insurance policy with you, and make sure you have all the emergency contact numbers handy.
+Keep a copy of your insurance policy with you.
+Make sure you have all the emergency contact numbers handy.
 You never know when you might need them.
-It’s easier to get help quickly if you have all the info you need right at your fingertips.
-Being prepared can make a huge difference in getting things sorted out quickly and smoothly.
-Having all the necessary information available can alleviate any stress in these moments.
-This is helpful in case anything happens and you need some assistance.
+It's easier to get help quickly if you have all the info right at your fingertips.
+Being prepared can make a huge difference.
+It helps get things sorted out quickly and smoothly.
+Having all the necessary information available can ease stress in these moments.
+This is helpful if anything happens and you need assistance.
 Be sure you have these ready and available.

 4. Safe Transportation: Getting Around Abroad